 The Access Office is responsible for coordination of services for students with disabilities.
 The primary objectives are to provide reasonable accommodations and assure that campus programs and activities are accessible to students with disabilities.
-Some of the services available to meet the needs of students include classroom and testing accommodations, textbooks in alternate formats, instruction in learning strategies, access to adaptive technology, and referral to other services.
+Some of the services available to meet the needs of students include classroom and testing accommodations, textbooks in alternate formats, access to adaptive technology, and referral to other services.